hassandiv/podcast/README.md

 ## General Information

-The "Search podcasts" web application is a platform that allows users to search for their favorite podcasts from the Listen Notes API, all in one place.
+The "Search podcasts" web application is a platform that allows users to search for their favorite podcasts from the Listen Notes API.
 The purpose of this project is to showcase the capabilities of the Listen Notes API, and it demonstrates how to perform a search by using a simple search form.

 ## Technologies Used